-1. New Year's Day 7.
+New Year's Day 7.
+Labor Day

+2. Martin Luther King Day 8.
 Columbus Day

-2. Martin Luther King Day 8.
-Veterans' Day

 3. Presidents' Day 9.
+Veteran's Day

+4. Memorial Day 10.
 Thanksgiving Day

-4. Memorial Day 10.
+5. Juneteenth 11.
 Day after Thanksgiving

-5. Independence Day 11.
+6. Independence Day 12.
 Christmas Day

-6. Labor Day Floating Holiday
+Floating Holiday

-\A full-time employee is credited with one floating holiday each January 1 which must be used during that calendar year.
+A full-time employee is credited with one floating holiday each January 1 which must be used during that calendar year.
 A newly hired full-time employee will be granted a floating holiday for use during the first calendar year of employment only if the employee's date of hire is prior to July 1.
 An employee must receive prior approval from the employee's Department Head to take the floating holiday.